How is hepatitis B diagnosed?

 Liver biopsy

-Should I get tested for hep B?
+Should I get tested for hepatitis B?

-- Inject drugs/anabolic steroids and share injecting equipment.
+- inject drugs/anabolic steroids and share injecting equipment

-- Are a man who has sex with men.
+- are a man who has sex with men.

 You can ask your doctor about having a blood test for hepatitis B. You can also visit a community health centre or a sexual health clinic for further information.